Tydax/the-giant-plant-eater/content/posts/roasted-mediterranean-tart.md

 **_Different Toppings_**

 _You can add roasted carrots, sweet potatoes or red onion on top of the tart and play about with the seasoning.
-It would be easy to add some chilli powder, some thyme or rosemary to the tart._
+It would be easy to add some chilli powder, thyme or rosemary to the tart._